'Shocking' fake takeaway on Uber Eats

 “Shocking” is how one food safety expert described the situation.

-Uber Eats says it was “deeply concerned by the breach of food safety policy” and now demands that all new sign-ups have a valid food hygiene rating.
+Uber Eats says it is “deeply concerned by the breach of food safety policy” and now demands that all new sign-ups have a valid food hygiene rating.

 -